What institutions are eligible to apply to this fund?

 How are awards finalized?

-Submit an award finalization form to finalize your award.
-You will need to finalize your award before we can release funds to your institution.
+Funded recipients need to finalize their award before we can release funds to their institution.

 What is required of institutions to mitigate security risks?

 Funded recipients will be required to ensure the security and integrity of projects.
 This includes:

 - Conducting due diligence to identify potential security risks to the project, including, as applicable, physical security, personnel, cybersecurity, data, IP and partnerships